-From 1 November 2007 the Directiva 2004 39 ce, of 21 April, regarding markets in financial instruments (MiFID), came into force, later applied by the Directiva 2006 73 ce, of 10 August, regarding the organisational requirements and the conditions for investment companies, and terms defined for this purpose.
+From 1 November 2007 the Directiva 2004 39 ce (in Spanish) (PDF 293 KB.), of 21 April, regarding markets in financial instruments (MiFID), came into force, later applied by the Directiva 2006 73 ce (in Spanish) (PDF 225 KB.), of 10 August, regarding the organisational requirements and the conditions for investment companies, and terms defined for this purpose.

 In March 2008 the National Commission for the Securities Market (CNMV) and the Committee of European Securities Regulators (CESR) published important guides to the MiFID.

-One of the main aims of the MiFID is to increase the degree of protection for clients of investment services, as a consequence of the growing complexity of the investment products and services on the market.
-Thus, the MiFID obliges financial entities to include a wide range of regulations which must be followed for the provision of investment services, as well as improving the information levels to be provided to the investors.
+MiFID II obliges financial entities to include a wide range of regulations which must be followed for the provision of investment services, as well as improving the information levels to be provided to the investors.

-Cajamar Caja Rural has developed the following Precontractual information (in Spanish) (PDF 1.21 MB.), which we make available here.
+Cajamar Caja Rural has developed the following Precontractual information (in Spanish) (PDF 242 KB.), which we make available here.

-As another essential element for adequate information regarding commissions and expenses connected to investment services and the financial products or instruments offered by Cajamar Caja Rural, we present below the maximum rates charged by our entity, registered and published on the BNational Commission for the Securities Market's website.
+As another essential element for adequate information regarding commissions and expenses connected to investment services and the financial products or instruments offered by Grupo Cooperativo Cajamar, we present below the maximum rates charged by our entity, registered and published on the National Commission for the Securities Market's website.

 - Brochure of maximum fees about operations and services on the market. (in Spanish).

-Clients wanting further information can receive the advice they need in any Cajamar Caja Rural office, where we can also inform them of any significant relevant changes.
+Clients wanting further information can receive the advice they need in any Grupo Coopetivo Cajamar office, where we can also inform them of any significant relevant changes.